 YOU MAY ALSO LIKE: What to Pack for a 4 Day Cruise to the Bahamas

 What is my cruise budget?

-Cruises come in all shapes, sizes and price points.
-Some are as low as $300 per person for the entire cruise while others can be around $1,000 per person, per day, crazy right!
+Cruises come in all shapes, sizes, and price points.
+Some cruises are as low as $300 per person for the entire cruise while others can be around $1,000 per person, per day, crazy right!?

 The prices will vary based on the destination and time of year.
-The same cabin on the same ship will cost way more during peak season in mid summer, so cruises in the off season are typically the cheapest.
+The same cabin on the same ship will cost way more during peak season in mid summer, so off season is when you’ll find the cheapest cruises.
 Also, interior cabins, sometimes with a porthole or without, are hundreds of dollars less than those with a balcony.

-I’ve seen cruises for less than $200, so I recommend joining the email list of your local, or favorite cruise line along with discount websites like Living Social because they often send emails when cruise lines have sales or discounts on sales.
+I’ve seen cruises for less than $200 on discount sites, so I recommend joining the email list of your local, or favorite cruise line along with discount websites like Living Social because they often send emails when cruise lines have sales or discounts on cruises.

-When picking your cruise, or preparing for it if you have already chosen one, the cruise does not have to cost more than the cabin and the gratuities, but there will be tons of tourist traps onboard.
+When picking your cruise, or preparing for it if you have already booked one, the cruise does not have to cost more than the cabin and the gratuities, but there will be tons of tourist traps onboard.

 Here’s how to save money onboard during your cruise: